Cultured Pearl Jewelry

 There are many different types of cultured pearls including akoya pearls, South Sea pearls and mabe pearls, which are discussed separately on this web site.
 Freshwater pearls are grown in non-saline waters; while South Sea and Tahitians are cultured in salt waters.

 Pearls have long been a symbol of purity and innocence.
-Some believe that wearing a pearl helps one to be honest, pure and wise.

 Ross-Simons' Cultured Pearl Collection